 At-Home Hypnosis for PTSD

-Many of the techniques and principles of hypnosis can be applied at home, including practicing mindfulness and relaxation meditations.
+Many techniques and principles of hypnosis can be applied at home, including practicing mindfulness and relaxation meditations.
 It may also be helpful to try self-hypnosis or join a support group.
 As with any serious mental health condition, be sure to seek the advice of a professional mental health provider before trying these yourself.

 Mindfulness